Beard Liberation Front: Campaigns

 On the occasion of its founding, Keith Flett claimed that "Beards are politically progressive.
 All the great revolutionary socialists had a beard.
 Stalin had a moustache."
 The BLF soon took up the cause of beards in British politics.
 In 1996 the BLF called for a bearded man to be appointed to the Cabinet.
 According to Independent diarist Eagle Eye, sources from the Labour Party, then in opposition, promised that if they were elected, the cabinet would include the first bearded minister since Baron Passfield in 1929.
 Upon Labour's victory in the general election a year later, the bearded Robin Cook was duly appointed Foreign Secretary.
 Since then, however, the BLF has regarded New Labour as obsessed with a clean-shaven image, with some notable exceptions (including David Blunkett and Charles Clarke).

 In 1998 the BLF expressed outrage at actor Sean Connery being denied a knighthood, claiming that "normally reliable New Labour sources" had told them that the reason was his beard.
-Connery himself claims that his knighthood was delayed because of his support for Scottish independence, while others have pointed out his tax exile status and previous remarks that some complained condoned violence against women.
+Connery himself said that his knighthood was delayed because of his support for Scottish independence, while others pointed out his tax exile status and previous remarks that some complained condoned violence against women.
 Connery was eventually knighted in 2000.

 In 2000 the BLF joined the anti-capitalist May Day protests with a "mass beard waggle", decrying the waste of natural resources involved in producing shaving foam and brushes.
 It also claimed that Robert Burns had a beard, and that contemporary pictures of him which depict the Scottish poet as clean-shaven were a manufactured image designed to make him more popular to the English.
 The Burns Federation said that there was no evidence to support Flett's claims, and said that he was "talking through his beard".